mkiesinger/mimaFPGA/README.md

 ```

 Consider the memory controller wouldn't add the necessary delay stage for the write signal, the controller would
-get the signal to write aleady in cycle 2, whereas the SAR is updated at the beginning of cycle 3.
+get the signal to write already in cycle 2, whereas the SAR is updated at the beginning of cycle 3.
 Thus the memory would write to the address that was stored in the SAR before cycle 3.

 ## Mentions
 * Three files from the ps/2 interface are from [eewiki](https://eewiki.net/pages/viewpage.action?pageId=28278929)